smores56/weaver/README.md

 Now that an initial release has happened, these are some ideas I have for future development:

 - [ ] Set default values in the arguments themselves
-- [ ] Nested option records that all parse under a single command for better modularity
 - [ ] Optionally set `{ group : Str }` per option so they are visually grouped in the help page
 - [ ] Completion generation for popular shells (e.g. Bash, Zsh, Fish, etc.)
-- [ ] Add terminal escape sequences to generated messages for prettier help/usage text formatting
+- [X] Add terminal escape sequences to generated messages for prettier help/usage text formatting
 - [ ] add convenient `Task` helpers (e.g. parse or print help and exit) once [module params](https://docs.google.com/document/u/0/d/110MwQi7Dpo1Y69ECFXyyvDWzF4OYv1BLojIm08qDTvg) land
-- [ ] Clean up default parameter code if we can elide different fields on the same record type in different places (not currently allowed)
+- [X] Clean up default parameter code if we can elide different fields on the same record type in different places (not currently allowed)
 - [ ] Add more testing (always)